-SOCIAL AND RELATIONSHIP
+SOCIAL AND RELATIONSHIP CAPITAL

-IndianOil engages and SDGs Covered connects with millions customers and of stakeholders every day, and their insights help us improve our operations and maintain our highoctane performance.
+IndianOil engages and connects with millions of customers and stakeholders every day, and their insights help us improve our operations and maintain our high-octane performance.
 We energise their lives with our innovative energy solutions, and together we build sustainable value for the nation.